Research-Center-Data-Intelligence/.github/profile/README.md

 ## Documentation and Repository Management Guidelines

-To ensure effective knowledge transfer and organization, all code and documentation should be transferred through this GitHub organization.
+To ensure effective knowledge transfer and organization within the Research Institute, all code and documentation should be stored in this GitHub organization.
 You are required to create a "Docs" folder within the project repository.
 This "Docs" folder will serve as a centralized hub for all project-related documents, including the extended abstract, poster, and infographic if applicable.

 ### Repository Structure